 Kristena Rodriguez-Johnson struggled with maintaining a healthy weight most of her life.
 She tried every new diet and exercise plan, but nothing kept off the weight permanently.

 "I would lose 40 pounds and gain 55 pounds," says Rodriguez-Johnson.
 "I was physically active at work and in my personal life, but I was still overweight."

 Over the years, she developed high cholesterol and high blood pressure.

 "I knew I had to do something because my health was only going to get worse," says Rodriguez-Johnson.
 "I didn't trust myself to keep trying diets and exercise to lose weight."

-Rodriguez-Johnson is a certified nursing assistant at Sharp Memorial Hospital, where she cares for patients after weight-loss surgery.
+Rodriguez-Johnson was a certified nursing assistant at Sharp Memorial Hospital, caring for patients after weight-loss surgery.